jiradeto/gsoc-summary/README.md

 #### Future work

-Currently, the tool has a limited numer of transformations.
-The next steps for this tool involve extending transformations set and integrate this tool into the fuzzing chain of GraphicsFuzz.
+Currently, the shader generator tool has a limited numer of transformations.
+The next steps for this tool involve extending transformations set and integrating this tool into the fuzzing chain of GraphicsFuzz.